First Published – Wednesday, 10 June 2015 – Classic Rock Radio (UK)

 Using the IMDb website, one to a ten-star rating system, whereas one star means it sucks through a very long straw, to ten stars meaning it’s worth spending your hard-earned cash on, “Uncle G” rates Bad Asses On The Bayou … TEN STARS!
 The fact is I really liked this movie.
 Am sure the film snobs could pick it apart, finding one or even more things wrong with it.
 Screw them!
 It’s more fun watching the movie than it is dissecting it.
 Was a very enjoyable at-home DVD experience.
 Took my mind off paying the rent, and having to do yard work the following morning.

-The whole purpose of spending valuable breathing time, sitting in front of a screen, to begin with, and not directly participate in life at that given moment, is to either educate oneself, or to relax, and chill out.
+The whole purpose of spending valuable breathing time, sitting in front of a screen, to begin with, and not interacting with others at that given moment, is to either educate oneself, or to relax, and chill out.
 Renting ‘Bad Asses On The Bayou’ helped me do just that.
 More the latter.
 Not that I really learned anything.
 Mostly I just sat in front of the widescreen with a big smile on my face.

 Good news!
 Appears we have a cast member who must have LIKED the review because SHE retweeted it on her official Twitter page; Actress, Comedian, Chat Show Host, and Author; Loni Love.
 Impressive…has over 274 thousand followers on Twitter.
 GREAT exposure for the station!